v8/v8.dev/src/blog/faster-class-features.md

 ## Final notes

-The work mentioned in this blog post is also included in the Node.js v18 release.
+The work mentioned in this blog post is also included in the [Node.js 18.0.0 release](https://nodejs.org/en/blog/announcements/v18-release-announce/).
 Previously, Node.js switched to symbol properties in a few built-in classes that had been using private fields in order to include them into the embedded bootstrap snapshot as well as to improve the performance of the constructors (see [this blog post](https://www.nearform.com/blog/node-js-and-the-struggles-of-being-an-eventtarget/) for more context).
 With the improved support of class features in V8, Node.js [switched back to private class fields](https://github.com/nodejs/node/pull/42361) in these classes and Node.js's benchmarks showed that [these changes did not introduce any performance regressions](https://github.com/nodejs/node/pull/42361#issuecomment-1068961385).

 Thanks to Igalia and Bloomberg for contributing this implementation!